jenkinsci/kobiton-integration-plugin/README.md

 ## Introduction

-Kobiton Jenkins Integration is a plugin for Jenkins that provides additional functionality for user to interact with Kobiton platform and services.
+This plugin provides additional functionality for user to interact with Kobiton platform and services:

-### Features

-🌴 Upload application to Kobiton Apps Repository.
+- 🌴 Upload application to Kobiton Apps Repository.

-🌴 Update version for application in Kobiton Apps Repository.
+- 🌴 Update version for application in Kobiton Apps Repository.

+## Development

-## Requirements
+### Requirements

 // TODO: update this section

 - Jenkins: The plugin requires Jenkins version X.X or later.
 - Other dependencies: List any additional dependencies or requirements.

+### Maven Commands

+- `mvn clean`: clean up the project by deleting the `target/` folder
+- `mvn hpi:run`: run Jenkins with the plugin installed on port 8080 (to customize port, run `mvn hpi:run -Djetty.port=8081`)
+- `mvn package`: build the plugin
+- `mvn compile`: compiles the source Java classes of the project
+- `mvn verify`: run all tests
+- `mvn clean -P enable-jacoco test jacoco:report`: run all tests and generate test coverage report (at `/target/site/jacoco/index.html`)

 ## Installation